Guide to Ruby Engagement Rings October 29, 2018 – Posted in: Jewelry Blog

 Rubies have been used as decoration and a sign of importance since ancient times and were commonly traded on the Silk Road.
 They are even mentioned a couple of times in the bible.

 Asia, in particular, is a region which has long prized the ruby for good luck.
-As well as being embedded into weapons for luck during battle, they were often placed in the foundations of building to protect the person living there.
+As well as being embedded into weapons for luck during a battle, they were often placed in the foundations of building to protect the person living there.

 Ruby Engagement Rings